 Inherited disorders of ion channels are typically inherited in an autosomal dominant fashion, although there are exceptions, and can cause a variety of neurological syndromes.
 Typically, symptoms begin relatively early in life and are paroxysmal or episodic, although a fixed deficit may develop with time.
 These attacks or paroxysms are often precipitated by various triggers.
-Stress, of some form, is a frequent trigger, whereas certain triggers are disease specific, such as heat in primary erythromelalgia (PE), or rest after exercise or a carbohydrate load in periodic paralysis.
+Stress, of some form is a frequent trigger whereas certain some form, is a frequent trigger, whereas certain triggers are disease specific, such as heat in primary erythromelalgia (PE), or rest after exercise or a carbohydrate load in periodic paralysis.
 Mutations in ion channels can alter channel function such that homoeostasis cannot be maintained in the presence of certain stimuli that would usually be innocuous.